 It Doesn’t Make A Difference What Your age is, you May Still Have Hearing Loss

-By the age of 12, hearing specialists already begin to diagnose some amount of hearing loss in 13% of cases.
+By the age of 12, hearing loss is apparent in 13% of cases.
 You’ll agree, this isn’t because 12-year-olds are “old”.
 In the past 3 decades there has been a 33% increase in teen hearing loss.

 What’s at work here?